 American Prairie Reserve's Wild Passage USA, is an effort to provide safe havens for wildlife dispersing to and from two of North America's most iconic protected areas, the Greater Yellowstone and the Northern Continental Divide Ecosystems.
 Wild Sky advances conservation by recruiting ranches within wildlife dispersal corridors.

-Over time, Wild Sky ranches increase the social carrying capacity for wildlife -- improving the ability of bears, elk, and pronghorn to move aross the landscape.
-New generations of Wild Sky ranchers grow up with a different conception of what it means to live and work in a land characterized by biodiversity abundance.
+Over time, Wild Sky ranches increase the social carrying capacity for wildlife -- improving the ability of wildlife such as bears, elk, and pronghorn to move across the landscape.
+New generations of Wild Sky ranchers are benefiting from living and working in a land characterized by biodiversity abundance.

 Dispersal corridors in Montana's three large protected areas, two are well established and the third, American Prairie Reserve, is in creation.

 Wild Passage USA aids in the restoration of an extraordinary wildlife phenomenon that existed for thousands of years prior to European settlement on Montana's Northern Great Plains.
 These temperate grasslands were home to the largest number and variety of wildlife species of any region in the lower forty-eight states.

 An astounding array of biodiversity were recorded by visitors from the late 18th through the middle 19th centuries.
 It was here, in 1846, that famed artist George Catlin called for the “establishment of a nation's park" -- 26 years before the creation of Yellowstone.